 The funny looking cone-shaped lid of the container traps steam and returns the condensed liquid to the pot.
 That’s why you don’t need a lot of water to cook food and the meat still comes out tender.
-There are some highly rated ones, in various sizes, available on Amazon such as the Le Creuset and Emile Henry.

 However, due to the quantities I cooked with this time round I opted for the biggest pot in the house, my beloved 12.4 litre Le Creuset pot.
 You can use a large pot as well, and just need to add a little bit more water than you would in a tagine.

 Now that you know what you’ll need to cook this dish, let’s talk about the cut of meat.
 The first rule of thumb is that the meat should be grass-fed, not grain-fed.
 If you’d like to read more about the subject, go here.

 Secondly, although you can turn this recipe into a low-fat one, by reducing the mount of oil used and using lean cuts, it wouldn’t be ideal and the meat will come out on the dry side, no matter how long you cook it for.

 So you’re ideally looking for marbled, stewing steak, such as lamb neck fillet and off-cuts.
 You can even use lamb shanks!
 The shanks will need a longer cooking time though, about 4-5 hours.
 Shoulder would work too.

 Peeling and chopping onions would be the only prep you’ll have to do for this dish.